CaseStudyIntrusionDetection/ProtectiveReverseProxy/DEVELOPMENT.md

 ## Changing other files (than Python source)
 The container will have to be rebuild after each change when a file in `conf` was changed.
 It will crash when there are errors in one of these files.
-Of course changes of the `Dockerfile` will require a rebuild.
+Of course, changes of the `Dockerfile` will require a rebuild.

 **Hints**:
 - Use the PRP core log at `/tmp/prp.log`